RayAndrade/TheRayCode/Java/Factory/README.md

     }
 }
 ```
-So now let's create the same method using the awt and swing libraries.
-The code for this version is:
+So now let's create the same method using the awt/swing libraries.
+The code for this version will be:

 ```java
 import javax.swing.*;